RamanGandewar/DAA_CP/README.md

-# Cafe Vibe Finder and Recommendation Engine
+ï»¿# Cafe Vibe Finder and Recommendation Engine

 Production-grade academic project for location-aware cafe discovery, onboarding-driven personalization, and explainable ranking using Design and Analysis of Algorithms (DAA) techniques instead of machine learning.